Nail Technician Career and Training Information

 The first step is to check with your state board of cosmetology.
 It will be able to direct you to the specific criteria for your area.

-Although licensing requirements do vary by state (with Connecticut being the only state that doesn't require nail technicians to obtain licensure or certification), common prerequisites and processes include:
+Although licensing requirements do vary by state (Connecticut is the only state that doesn't require nail technicians to obtain licensure or certification), common prerequisites and processes include:

 - Graduating from a program that is accredited by the state board of cosmetology and includes a minimum number of training hours (usually between 250 and 450).